thinkle-iacs/think-js/strings.md

 ## Glossary

+---
-compound data type
+**compound data type**

-:  A data type in which the values are made up of components, or elements, that are themselves values.
+A data type in which the values are made up of components, or elements, that are themselves values.

-default value
+---
+**default value**

-:  The value given to an optional parameter if no argument for it is provided in the function call.
+The value given to an optional parameter if no argument for it is provided in the function call.

-dot notation
+---
+**dot notation**

-:  Use of the **dot operator**, `.`, to access methods and properties of an object.
+Use of the **dot operator**, `.`, to access methods and properties of an object.

+---
-immutable data value
+**immutable data value**

-:  A data value which cannot be modified.
+A data value which cannot be modified.
 Assignments to elements or slices (sub-parts) of immutable values cause a runtime error.

-index
+---
+**index**

-:  A variable or value used to select a member of an ordered collection, such as a character from a string, or an element from a list.
+A variable or value used to select a member of an ordered collection, such as a character from a string, or an element from a list.

-indexing (`[]`)
+---
+**indexing (`[]`)**

-:  Access a single character in a string using its position (starting from 0).
+Access a single character in a string using its position (starting from 0).
 Example: `"This"[2]` evaluates to `"i"`.

+---
-length property (`string.length`)
+**length property (`string.length`)**

-:  Returns the number of characters in a string.
+Returns the number of characters in a string.
 Example:
    `"happy".length` evaluates to `5`.

+---
-mutable data value
+**mutable data value**

-:  A data value which can be modified.
+A data value which can be modified.
 The types of all mutable values are compound types.
 Lists and dictionaries are mutable; strings and tuples are not.

-optional parameter
+---
+**optional parameter**

-:  A parameter written in a function header with an assignment to a default value which it will receive if no corresponding argument is given for it in the function call.
+A parameter written in a function header with an assignment to a default value which it will receive if no corresponding argument is given for it in the function call.

-regular expression
+---
+**regular expression**

-:  A pattern expressed using the regular expression language to find a substring within string.
+A pattern expressed using the regular expression language to find a substring within string.

-short-circuit evaluation
+---
+**short-circuit evaluation**

-:  A style of programming that shortcuts extra work as soon as the outcome is know with certainty.
+A style of programming that shortcuts extra work as soon as the outcome is know with certainty.
 In this chapter our `find` function returned as soon as it found what it was looking for; it didn't traverse all the rest of the items in the string.

-substring
+---
+**substring**

-:  A part of a string (substring) specified by a range of indices.
+A part of a string (substring) specified by a range of indices.
 More generally, a subsequence of any sequence type in Javascript can be created using the `substring` method of string: `"testing".substring(0,4)`.

-traverse
+---
+**traverse**

-:  To iterate through the elements of a collection, performing a similar operation on each.
+To iterate through the elements of a collection, performing a similar operation on each.

-whitespace
+---
+**whitespace**

-:  Any of the characters that move the cursor without printing visible characters.
+Any of the characters that move the cursor without printing visible characters.
 Whitespace in Javascript can be represented by the regular expression `/\s/`.